Mike McCarthy: College

 In 1987, Duane Dirk, the defensive coordinator at Fort Hays State University in Kansas, hired McCarthy as a defensive graduate assistant (GA).
 Over the next two years, McCarthy focused on linebackers and defensive ends.
 During his time as the defensive graduate assistant, McCarthy pursued a master of science degree; he graduated with a M.S. in Sports Administration in 1989.

 After serving as a graduate assistant at Fort Hays State from 1987 to 1988, McCarthy returned home to Pittsburgh.
 On July 30, 1989, McCarthy contacted Mike Gottfried, the head coach at the University of Pittsburgh, looking for a coaching job, but no positions were available.
 McCarthy was told to mail his resume.
-He later showed up at Gottfried's office without an appointment to introduce himself.
-A couple of days later, one of Gottfried's assistants resigned, and McCarthy was offered a volunteer coach position without pay.
+McCarthy later showed up at Gottfried's office without an appointment to introduce himself.
+Two days later, one of Gottfried's assistants resigned, and McCarthy was offered a volunteer coach position without pay.
 McCarthy later worked under coach Paul Hackett.

-He served as a graduate assistant for three seasons before coaching wide receivers during the 1992 season.
+McCarthy served as a graduate assistant for three seasons before coaching wide receivers during the 1992 season.
 Initially, he also worked the night shift on the Pennsylvania Turnpike as a toll collector during the off-season to supplement his income.
-McCarthy stated he spent his time in the tollbooth reviewing the University of Pittsburgh playbook.
+McCarthy stated that he spent his time in the tollbooth reviewing the University of Pittsburgh playbook.

 Kansas City Chiefs

-In 1993, McCarthy and Paul Hackett left Pittsburgh and were hired by the NFL's Kansas City Chiefs under head coach Marty Schottenheimer.
+In 1993, McCarthy and Paul Hackett left Pittsburgh and were hired by the Kansas City Chiefs under head coach Marty Schottenheimer.
 McCarthy worked two years as an offensive quality control assistant.
 As Head Coach of the Green Bay Packers, McCarthy hired six former quality control coaches to serve as his position coaches.
 In 1993 and 1994, McCarthy worked with Hall of Fame quarterback Joe Montana.

 In 1995, McCarthy became quarterbacks coach for the Chiefs, overseeing Rich Gannon, Elvis Grbac, and Steve Bono.
 McCarthy's signal callers threw 52 interceptions — the lowest in the American Football Conference (AFC) during the years from 1995 through 1998.

 Green Bay Packers

-When Schottenheimer resigned from the Chiefs after the 1998 season McCarthy left Kansas City and became the Packers' quarterbacks coach.
-There he worked with Hall of Famer Brett Favre.
+When Schottenheimer resigned from the Chiefs after the 1998 season, McCarthy left Kansas City and became the Packers' quarterbacks coach.
+There, he worked with Hall of Famer Brett Favre.
 In the 1999 season, while working with McCarthy, Packers quarterback Brett Favre threw for 4,091 yards, the fourth-best total of his career.
 While McCarthy was quarterbacks coach, the 1999 Packers team was ranked seventh in passing and ninth in overall offense in the league.